simonhklaassen/Mock-Course-Task/03_classes/cars/instructions_en.md

 **Note:** The provided files define the signatures of various classes and functions.
 Do not change these signatures or the automated grading will fail.

 **Note:** You can freely edit `script.py`, which is not relevant for the grading.
-We also strongly encourage you to add more tests to the public test suite `test_cars.py`.
+We also strongly encourage you to add more tests to the task test suite `test_cars.py`.

 **Note:** You have to submit four files as solution: `car.py`, `combustion_car.py`, `electric_car.py` and `hybrid_car.py`.